Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland this summer and beyond.

 The length of the entire greenway is about 24 miles (40 km) and reveals much of the beautiful County Limerick landscape that is untouched by modern development.

-You can cycle the route in a day or break it up into several days.
-Here are some of the interesting things you can see along the way.
+Visitors can cycle the route in a day or break it up into several days.
+Here are some of the interesting things to see along the way.

 Rathkeale to Ardagh (9 km/5.59 miles)

-Before arriving at the third one, be sure to check out the ancient churchyard at Clounagh along with the ruins of the 15th century Lisnacille Castle in the distance (also known as Lisnacullia Castle).
+Before arriving at the third one, visitors should check the ancient churchyard at Clounagh along with the ruins of the 15th century Lisnacille Castle in the distance (also known as Lisnacullia Castle).

-At the fifth bridge, where the old Ardagh Railway Station was housed, you can explore the Ardagh Fort, an ancient ringfort dating to 1,000 B.C. that is also a National Monument.
+At the fifth bridge, where the old Ardagh Railway Station was housed, is the Ardagh Fort, an ancient ringfort dating to 1,000 B.C. that is also a National Monument.

 It is where the famous Ardagh Chalice was found in 1868 by two young boys who were digging potatoes nearby.